How to File a DMCA Takedown on Xvideos (2026 Guide)

 If you create adult content professionally, take these steps to protect your work:

 Watermark your content.
-Embed visible and invisible watermarks in every piece you release.
-Watermarks create a paper trail that identifies leaks and supports infringement claims.
+Embed visible and invisible watermarks in every release.
+Watermarks create a paper trail that identifies the source of a leak and supports an infringement claim.

 Document your creative process.
 Keep dated backups, raw files, and production records.
-These prove you are the original author if challenged.
+These establish that you are the original author if someone challenges your notice.

 Monitor for infringement.
-Use reverse image and video search tools to find unauthorized uploads on a regular basis.
+Use reverse image and video search on a regular schedule.
 The sooner you act, the less the content spreads.

 Consult an attorney for serial infringers.
-If the same person repeatedly re-uploads your content after takedowns, a federal copyright lawsuit may be warranted.
-Repeat infringement cases involving registered works can yield significant damages.
+If the same person repeatedly re-uploads your work after takedowns, a federal copyright lawsuit may be warranted.
+Repeat infringement involving registered works can support significant damages.

-For a step-by-step guide on drafting your notice, see What is a DMCA Takedown? and our Free DMCA Takedown Notice Builder.
+For a step-by-step guide to drafting your notice, see What is a DMCA Takedown? and our Free DMCA Takedown Notice Builder.

 Other DMCA Takedown Guides